Nomad-Rob/holbertonschool-AirBnB_clone/README.md

 ## Classes
 The console supports the following classes:

 BaseModel: BaseModel class for all other classes.
 User: User class.

 State: State class.

 City: City class.

 Amenity: Amenity class.

 Place: Place class.

 Review: Review class.

-!!!!!!
-Good stopping point for now will need to update at end with pictures and added info.
-After AT will be able to flowchart this project but from reading and resourcing it seems like it will be a lot of work. !!!!!

-!!!!!
-Still want to practice with pull request on github and code review.
-Maybe ask someone after AT to practice with !!!!!!
+## Public Instance Attributes
+The following public instance attributes are supported by the console:

+id: string - assign with an uuid when an instance is created: uuid.uuid4().
+The uuid is unique to every instance.

+created_at: datetime - assign with the current datetime when an instance is created.

+updated_at: datetime - assign with the current datetime when an instance is created and it will be updated every time you change your object.

+str: should print: [<class name>] (<self.id>) <self.__dict__>

+## Public Instance Methods
+The following public instance methods are supported by the console:

+save(self): updates the public instance attribute updated_at with the current datetime.

+to_dict(self): returns a dictionary containing all keys/values of __dict__ of the instance.
+This method will be the first piece of the serialization/deserialization process to JSON format.

+##Thanks for reading!

 ## Authors
 > Robert Farley: [Github](https://github.com/Nomad-Rob)